Olfactory system

-The olfactory system, or sense of smell, is the sensory system used for smelling (olfaction).
-Olfaction is one of the special senses, that have directly associated specific organs.
+The olfactory system is the sensory system used for the sense of smell (olfaction).
+Olfaction is one of the special senses directly associated with specific organs.
 Most mammals and reptiles have a main olfactory system and an accessory olfactory system.
 The main olfactory system detects airborne substances, while the accessory system senses fluid-phase stimuli.

 The senses of smell and taste (gustatory system) are often referred to together as the chemosensory system, because they both give the brain information about the chemical composition of objects through a process called transduction.

 Structure

 Peripheral

 The peripheral olfactory system consists mainly of the nostrils, ethmoid bone, nasal cavity, and the olfactory epithelium (layers of thin tissue covered in mucus that line the nasal cavity).
 The primary components of the layers of epithelial tissue are the mucous membranes, olfactory glands, olfactory neurons, and nerve fibers of the olfactory nerves.

 Odor molecules can enter the peripheral pathway and reach the nasal cavity either through the nostrils when inhaling (olfaction) or through the throat when the tongue pushes air to the back of the nasal cavity while chewing or swallowing (retro-nasal olfaction).
 Inside the nasal cavity, mucus lining the walls of the cavity dissolves odor molecules.
 Mucus also covers the olfactory epithelium, which contains mucous membranes that produce and store mucus, and olfactory glands that secrete metabolic enzymes found in the mucus.